ResourcesArticles

 What is a smart card?

 Smart cards are used to verify identities, authenticate access, store data, and transfer payments.
-For instance, debit and credit cards are examples of smart cards we use on a daily basis to pay for groceries or to buy goods online.
 Virtual business cards are also examples of smart cards.

 Important smart card trends

-The banking sector has also been encouraging the use of contactless smart cards and the COVID-19 pandemic has only helped their cause.
+Banks and credit card providers have also been encouraging the use of contactless smart cards and the COVID-19 pandemic has only helped their cause.
 By the middle of 2020, Visa had 93 million contactless smart cards in circulation.
-Thus, smart cards are powering a major payment channel, offering alternatives to popular ones such as ACH payments and EDI payments.
+Smart cards have become a major payment channel, offering an alternative to other modes of payment like ACH payments and EDI payments.

 What do smart cards look like?

-• Dimensions: They are similarly sized as a credit card.
-Smart cards come in two sizes: The first is 85.60 by 53.98 millimeters, and the other one is 25 by 15 millimeters.
-Both are 0.76 millimeters thick.
+• Dimensions: Smart cards come in two sizes: The first is 85.60 by 53.98 millimeters (about the size of a credit card), and the other one is 25 by 15 millimeters (about the size of a sim card).

-• Material: Smart cards are primarily built of polyvinyl chloride.
+• Material: Smart cards are primarily built of polyvinyl chloride (PVC).
 However, polyethylene-terephthalate-based polyesters, acrylonitrile butadiene styrene, or polycarbonate are also used.
 Simply put, your smart card will feel like plastic.

-• Internal: Smart cards have various security systems, such as temper resistance to power features that securely interchange information.
+• Internal: Smart cards have various security features, such as temper resistance to power features that securely interchange information.

 How do smart cards work?

+Smart cards can perform in two ways, through contact or contactless.
+Contact smart cards will be inserted into a smart card reader.
+Contactless smart cards will use radio waves to communicate with a reader.
 An external smart card reader powers a smart card.
-The smart card communicates with the card reader via an Radio Frequency Identification (RFID) chip or a Carrier Sensing Collision Detection (CSCD) system protocol.
+The smart card communicates with the card reader via a Radio Frequency Identification (RFID) chip or a Carrier Sensing Collision Detection (CSCD) system protocol.

 A serial interface exchanges data between the smart card and card reader.
 Here are some of the ways the two communicate: